banerai/Pridatex-Comparison-Tests/README.md

 7. X-percent Overall Confidence Interval of percent deviation from Original Dataset

 *Note: The intervals show a difference of accuracies between a model trained on the anonymized data and a model trained on the original data.*

+**Testing Notes**

+We will use the same validation dataset for Anonymized Dataset and Original Dataset.
+The Confusion Matrix differences may not be exactly reproducible due to the randomness of selecting data for training and testing, and that the rows of the anonymized dataset do not match the rows of the original data.